IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.s3-bucket-name=your_bucket_name"``

 Lastly, go ahead and restart your glassfish server.
-With Dataverse deployed and the site online, you should be able to create datasets and see them in your S3 bucket.
-Within a bucket, the folder structure emulates the one found in local file storage.
+With Dataverse deployed and the site online, you should be able to upload datasets and datafiles and see the corresponding files in your S3 bucket.
+Within a bucket, the folder structure emulates that found in local file storage.

-If you're set up to run REST-Assured tests (see http://guides.dataverse.org/en/latest/developers/testing.html), and don't want to use the GUI, you can run the ``S3AccessIT`` test:

-``mvn test -Dtest=S3AccessIT``

-Provided you've pointed Dataverse to the right S3 bucket, and your root dataverse permissions are in place, the test should pass with flying colors.

 .. _Branding Your Installation: